cortesi/modd/README.md

 }
 ```

-There is a special "@shell" variable that when set determines how commands are
+There is a special "@shell" variable that determines which shell is used to
-executed.
+execute commands.
 Valid values are:

 ```
 # Execute commands directly from go.
 @shell = exec

 # Pass commands on to bash or sh for execution.
 @shell = bash

+# Use the builtin modd shell
+@shell = builtin
 ```

+Avoid using the `@shell` variable if you can - using the built-in shell ensures
+that `modd.conf` files remain portable across platforms.

 # Desktop Notifications

-When the **-n** flag is specified, modd sends anything sent to *stderr* from
+When the **-n** flag is specified, modd sends anything sent to *stderr* from any
-any prep command that exits abnormally to a desktop notifier.
-Since modd
+prep command that exits abnormally to a desktop notifier.
+Since modd commands
-commands are shell scripts, you can redirect or manipulate output to entirely
+are shell scripts, you can redirect or manipulate output to entirely customise
-customise what gets sent to notifiers as needed.
+what gets sent to notifiers as needed.

 At the moment, we support [Growl](http://growl.info/) on OSX, and
 [libnotify](https://launchpad.net/ubuntu/+source/libnotify) on Linux and other